Better the Devil You Know: Impact and legacy

 "Better the Devil You Know" is credited with maturing Minogue's music career and contributing substantially to ensuring its longevity, and is also noted as a major landmark in her relationship with her gay audience, by earning a place as a gay nightclub staple.
 In 1998, Australian record company Mushroom Records re-issued the song as part of their 25th Anniversary Celebrations.
 The re-issue reached number 59 on the Australian ARIA Charts in March 1998.
+In 2003, English music journalist Paul Morley included "Better the Devil You Know" in his list of "Greatest Pop Single of All Time".

 In 2014, Matt Dunn of WhatCulture ranked the song at number two in his "15 unforgettable Stock Aitken Waterman singles" list.
 In 2021, British magazine Classic Pop ranked it number seven in their list of "Top 40 Stock Aitken Waterman songs", adding, "For many the moment Kylie went from virtuous pop star to racy nubile, Better The Devil You Know arrived in a mist of twirling dance-pop and palms-to-the-sky goodness, giving her a touch of avant class."
 In 2024, the same magazine ranked the song at number five in its list of "Top 40 Kylie Minogue songs", and noted that the lyric has drawn attention from darker quarters when vampiric Aussie Nick Cave defined it as "one of pop music's most violent and distressing love lyrics".

 In 2020, Alexis Petridis of British daily newspaper The Guardian ranked the song at number four in his "Kylie's 30 greatest singles" list, adding that it proves that "Stock Aitken and Waterman could be masterful pop craftsmen" and described it "an effortlessly soaring melody, a perfect updating of disco's cocktail of jubilant music and lyrical heartbreak".
 In 2023, in the same newspaper, he listed the song at number four in his "Stock Aitken Waterman's 20 greatest songs – ranked!", adding that it "was a luxurious disco homage...
 The strings on the 12in version are particularly luscious, the lyrics slightly at odds with the utterly jubilant music".
 In 2023, Robert Moran of Australian daily tabloid newspaper The Sydney Morning Herald ranked the song as Minogue's fifth best song (out of 183), describing it "a classic", and added: "Kylie strains to rise above the wall of sound production (stuttering synths, piano fills, soaring strings and harmonies)".
+In 2025, Thomas Edward of Smooth Radio ranked the song fourth in his list of "Stock Aitken Waterman's 15 greatest songs, ranked".